-Nassim Chef Nassim has been cooking at the Centre for 13 years.
-She worked in Fusebox in Borough Market before St. Cuthbert’s Centre, and before that she cooked for private parties and gave cooking lessons.
+Nassim Khalifa Chef Nassim has been cooking at the Centre for 13 years.
+She worked in Fusebox in Borough Market before the Centre and before that she cooked for private parties and gave cooking lessons.
 Her incredible knowledge of cuisine, the community, and the kitchen have warmed the hearts of all our guests; her curries and soups are legendary.
 She has worked at the Centre for all these years because she loves to cook for rough sleepers and the elderly, and it gives her great satisfaction to create food from surplus.

 Richard Parker (Chairman): Richard qualified as a Solicitor in March 1975 and until retiring in 2006 was a senior partner in the real estate department of DLA Piper, a global firm of lawyers.
 Since then he has been working part time as a legal consultant for a long-standing client in real estate development and management.
 He became a Trustee in February 2017 and then Chairman shortly before the refurbishment works to the hall and the launch of Refettorio Felix in May of that year.

 Julius Bozzino (Treasurer): Julius joined the board in 2019 as Treasurer.
 Having graduated from Warwick University, he began his career in 1992 with PricewaterhouseCoopers where he qualified as a chartered accountant.
 He then worked in corporate finance, first with HSBC and then NCB Stockbrokers.
 In 2008 he moved to Malta where he spent eight years as part of the senior management team at Lombard Bank Malta.
 He currently works at Vistra and acts as board director on a number of UK companies.
 He is involved in the Home for Good project run by The Passage.